Auckland Libraries: Research Centres

 In addition to the lending and rental collections Auckland Libraries also holds a number of heritage and research collections.
 These are primarily held in the four regional Research Centres and the Auckland Libraries Heritage Collections including Sir George Grey Special Collections.
+The North and West Auckland Research Centres closed desk service on 30 September 2023, making in-person services available by appointment only.

 The North Auckland Research Centre is home to heritage collections such as the Angela Morton Art History Collection and the letters of Major Donald Stott.
 The Angela Morton Collection is a reference collection of publications which relate to the visual art and artists of New Zealand.

 The Central Auckland Research Centre holds microfilms of Auckland heritage newspapers, copies of Auckland area local newspapers and the Auckland Star Clippings collection as well as a comprehensive collection of Māori, Family History and Local History published material.

 The South Auckland Research Centre, based at Manukau City Centre, specialises in the history of the southern and eastern parts of Auckland city (Howick, Manukau, Manurewa-Papakura and Franklin wards), but also has strong general reference, family history, Māori and New Zealand collections.
 The heritage collections include a wide range of books and periodicals, newspapers, photographs, maps, oral history recordings, ephemera, and manuscripts and archives.

 Further south, Pukekohe Library also holds substantial heritage collections of books, photographs, periodicals and newspapers relating to the Franklin area.
 South Auckland Research Centre staff work closely with local historical societies and museums in the area which have heritage collections.

 The West Auckland Research Centre moved into the former Waitākere Central Library Reference Room in April 2013.
 The Local History collections includes collections of John Thomas (Jack) Diamond, who researched and collected material on the history and industries of the West Auckland region.
 His personal papers and research library were donated to the library in 2001.
 The collection contains material on Maori and the archaeology of the Waitākere Ranges and the brick, pottery and timber industries.
 It also includes approximately 10,000 photographs, both prints and negatives.
 The collection also includes published and unpublished material on the heritage of West Auckland, and includes books, magazines, newspapers, research files, ephemera, photographs, personal papers, community archives and over 200 oral histories.

-Images, audio, collection records and indexes held in Auckland Libraries’ Heritage and Research collections are available online at Kura Heritage Collections Online.
+Images, audio, collection records and indexes held in Auckland Libraries' Heritage and Research collections are available online at Kura Heritage Collections Online.

-Sir George Grey Special Collections
+Heritage Collections

-Sir George Grey Special Collections: Tā Hori Kerei – Ngā kohinga taonga whakahirahira is the most prominent among Auckland Libraries heritage collections.
+Auckland Council Libraries' Heritage Collections (formerly Sir George Grey Special Collections: Tā Hori Kerei – Ngā kohinga taonga whakahirahira) is one of the largest documentary heritage collections in the southern hemisphere.
 Since the founding gift to the citizens of Auckland by George Grey in 1887, the collections have grown by purchase and generous donations by numerous benefactors to become one of the country's major heritage collections.

+Significant holdings include items of documentary heritage that are part of the UNESCO Memory of the World, New Zealand register, which currently include: